Pillars of Catholic Faith

 *** Once a teacher is a Certified Catechist, the pillars are NOT to be re-taken for Re-Certification. ***

 Requirements are completion of the following:

-- Pillars of Catholic Faith: Scripture and Tradition; Profession of Faith - Creed; Liturgy, Sacraments, and Prayer; and Cathoic Morality; provided by the University of St. Mary of the Lake*.
-Or other comparable theology courses as listed in the application may be able to be used as equivalencies upon approval.
+Pillars of Catholic Faith: 1) Scripture and Tradition; 2) Profession of Faith - Creed; Liturgy; 3) Sacraments, and Prayer; and 4) Cathoic Morality.
+These courses are offered through the University of St. Mary of the Lake.* Other comparable theology courses as listed in the application may be able to be used as equivalencies upon approval.

-- Day of Reflection: Request to attend is found on the 3rd page of the application.
-Or contact the Office of Catholic Schools (OCS), Catholic Identity & Mission Director, Esther Hicks or her secretary, Marcela Bermudez at 312.534.5242.
+Day of Reflection: Request to attend is found on the application.
+Contact the Office of Catholic School Identity at 312.534.5244.

 Institute For Ongoing Formation Catholic Pillars Instructors

 Elena Chermak, MDiv, DMin – Certified Lay Ecclesial Minister for Archdiocese of Chicago

 Anne Chrzan, MHS, MDiv – Associate Director, Institute for Deacon Formation